Summer Sizzlers including £3 sun cream, cheap fans & £2 disposable BBQs

 Small desk fans (6-7in)

 These small fans are a good size to sit on your desk or table.
 They're usually powered by USB.
-Last year, we saw B&M sell these cheapest for £7.99, with the most expensive being around £10.
+In 2020 we saw B&M sell these cheapest for £7.99, with the most expensive being around £10.
 However, we've not spotted any that cheap yet this year.
 Here's our round-up of the best prices from big retailers:

 Medium desk fans (11-12in)

 This is probably one of the most common size fans, but also probably the ones that sell out the quickest.
 In 2019 we saw Screwfix drop the price of this fan to £9.99, but they became very hard to get a hold of.
 Prices at other retailers were around £14-£16, so now could be a decent time to buy based on the prices at the moment:

 Large pedestal/standing fans (16in)